 A child may also be British by descent.
 That means they were born outside of the UK, but may have acquired the right to British citizenship through their parents.

-If you are making an application on the basis of your child being a British citizen, you will need provide evidence of this.
+If you are making an application on the basis of your child being a British citizen, you will need provide evidence of their citizenship.

 Seven years in the UK

-Until 2008, the Home Office had a seven-year policy for children, under which it was presumed that a child who had spent seven years in the UK should not be removed unless there were other significant factors to consider, such as the child’s parent having a serious criminal conviction.
+Until 2008, the Home Office had a seven-year policy for children, under which a child who had spent seven years in the UK generally whould not be removed unless there were other significant factors to consider, such as the child’s parent having a serious criminal conviction.

 - the parent has a “genuine and subsisting parental relationship” with a child;